 The Town Manager shall review all bids and make recommendations to the Town Council.
 The Council shall determine the successful bidder.

-The Town reserves the right to reject any or all bids, except other than the highest bid and waive any of the requirements of this policy should the Town Council, in its sole determination, judge such actions to be in the best interest of the Town.
-Instances where this right may be invoked include, but are not limited to:

-The Town Council may wish to sell the property to an abutting property owner rather than the highest bidder; and
+The Town Council, in its sole discretion, reserves the right to reject any or all bids, accept other than the highest bid, and waive any of the requirements of this policy as it determines as being in the best interest of the Town.
+Examples of this right include, but are not limited to, selling the property to an abutting owner or for a purpose other than that proposed by the highest bidder.

-The Town Council may determine a use other than the use proposed by the highest bidder that is in the best interests of the Town.

-Should the Town Council reject all bids; the property may again be offered for sale.
+In the event the Town Council reject all bids; the property may again be offered for sale.

-Should the bidder fail to complete the terms of the sale, the Town shall retain the bid deposit.
+If an awarded bidder fails to complete the terms of the sale, the Town shall retain the bid deposit.
 The Town Council may therefore offer the property to the next highest bidder, if the Town Council determines that such an offer is in the best interest of the Town.

 Title to tax acquired property shall be transferred only by means of a Municipal Release Deed.